-The Ortho test suffers from a number of limitations.
-First, it provides no guidance to the multi-product seller who considers offering an above-cost bundled-discount.
-Under the second prong of the Ortho test, the multi-product seller must determine whether the bundle will make it unprofitable for an equally efficient seller to manufacture the competitive product.53 Thus, the multi-product seller must know its rival's manufacturing costs-highly confidential information that is rarely publicly Second, and related, the Ortho test encourages wasteful available. litigation.
+The Ortho test suffers from a number of limitations.52 First, it provides no guidance to the multi-product seller who considers offering an above-cost bundled-discount.
+Under the second prong of the Ortho test, the multi-product seller must determine whether the bundle will make it unprofitable for an equally efficient seller to manufacture the competitive Thus, the multi-product seller must know its rival's manufacturing costs-highly confidential information that is rarely publicly Second, and related, the Ortho test encourages wasteful litigation.
 It requires multiple suits to determine the legality of one bundled discount.
-To illustrate, assume that a monopolist of product A competes with three sellers on the production of product B. Assume further that the monopolist can manufacture product B at a cost of $C{MB}$ =\$10 per unit, and that the three competing sellers can manufacture the same at a cost of $C_1$ =\$12, $C_2$ =\$11 and $C_3$ =\$9.
-Unaware of each other's cost, a competitor may sue the monopolist if the latter offers the bundle AB at a discounted price $(P{AB} < P_A + P_B)$ .
-Seller l's suit will be dismissed because it is not as efficient as the monopolist in the production of product B ( $C{MB} < C_1$ ).
+To illustrate, assume that a monopolist of product A competes with three sellers on the production of product B. Assume further that the monopolist can manufacture product B at a cost of C{MB}=\$10 per unit, and that the three competing sellers can manufacture the same at a cost of $C_1=$12$, $C_2=$11$ and $C_3=$9$.
+Unaware of each other's cost, a competitor may sue the monopolist if the latter offers the bundle AB at a discounted price (P{AB}<P_A+P_B).
+Seller 1's suit will be dismissed because it is not as efficient as the monopolist in the production of product B ($C{MB} < C_1$).
 A similar suit filed by Seller 2 will be dismissed for the same reason.
-Only Seller 3 would be able to challenge the bundle successfully $(C{MB}>C_1)$ .
+Only Seller 3 would be able to challenge the bundle successfully $(C{MB}>C_1)$.

 A different version of the Exclusionary Standard was adopted by the Third Circuit in LePage's Inc. v.
-3M.
-At issue in LePage's was a bundled discount that 3M offered consumers which included a product in which 3M enjoyed a monopoly position, as well as other products that LePage's did not manufacture.
-LePage's could not offer the same discount simply
+3M.54 At issue in LePage's was a bundled discount that 3M offered consumers which included a product in which 3M enjoyed a monopoly position, as well as other products that LePage's did not manufacture.55 LePage's could not offer the same discount simply pricing that could drive a more efficient competitor from the marketplace-is that which separates legitimate from illegitimate competition.").